 At the moment, I extract three parameters out of the FFT result: amplitude, center frequency and variance.
 Amplitude (better: energy) is the sum of the absolute values (or rather their squares, see above).
 Center frequency is sort of a "center of gravity" of the frequencies.
 It is calculated by summing up the products of the absolute values (their squares, that is) and the frequencies for the 33 bins and then dividing this sum by the amplitude calculated in the first step.
 Variance, finally, is a measure that shows whether the energy is focussed in a narrow frequency band or wide spread across many frequencies.
-Unlike as for center frequency, here the squares of the products of the absolute values and the frequencies are summed up.
-Then this sum is divided by the amplitude calculated in the first step.
+Unlike as for center frequency, here the squares of the products of the absolute values and the first step.
 Finally the square of the center frequency calculated in the second step is subtracted.